Thursday, August 28, 2025

 severed his single horn.

-to sew together his song,
+to sew together his psalm,

 I took up the trumpet.

-praise music as sacred math—
+units of music as sacred math—

 numbers raised to the highest power?

-Note how the throats of birds
+the throats of birds

-the seeds of melody
+raise the seeds of melody

 in the sharpness